 I know next to nothing about pedagogy, but I don’t think I’m going out on a limb to say that a teacher’s job is to educate.
 They are paid to help students learn and grow and think.
-To bring them, knowledge-wise, from point A to B. And without tests, yada yada yada.
+To bring them, knowledge-wise, from point A to B, and without tests to measure their progress, yada yada yada.
 But this isn’t a post about school policy, thank God; the punchline here is that the guy was considering going into ministry.
 I asked him why he was so sure he wouldn’t find the same “pathology of transformation” in the church.
 He gave me the kind of look that said, ‘gee, man, thanks a lot.’
 It was not the most helpful comment, and I regretted it the moment it came out of my mouth.
 There’s a time and place for healthy pessimism, and that probably wasn’t it.

 Our conversation was in the back of my mind when Ted Haggard’s recent missive arrived in my inbox.
 You may remember the former president of the National Association of Evangelicals from his headline-making scandal a few years ago.
 No need to go into detail here; suffice it to say, the bloom came off the rose in a very public and dramatic fashion.
 HBO aired a short documentary about what happened to Ted after the truth about his double life came to light, and I remember finding the guy quite charming and sympathetic.
 In the aftermath of his fall from grace, he had become something of a living testament to Derek Webb’s classic adage–paraphrasing–about how sometimes the best thing that can happen to us is for our worst secrets to be broadcast on the 5pm news.
 The truth had brought painful consequences, but it had also set him free, at least for the moment.